AlexanderLustig/CyberSecurity-Learning-Journey/Python Essentials 1 Cisco/5-7-2024 to Current.md

 5/25/2024 - Finally finished all the lessons and now I'm on the final project and test.
 I will do the project first, which is to make the TicTacToe game.
 I don't really know how I will go about doing this, but that is something I will figure out another day with more research and whatnot.

-************GRAMMER************

-5/27/2024 - Ok, so I ompleted the game in about an hour to an hour and a half.
-Not as hard as when I tryed it with java.
-I did have ChatGPT help me with finding sytax errors and some basic code, but I feel like I did most of the heavy lifting.
+5/27/2024 - Ok, so I completed the game in about an hour to an hour and a half.
+Not as hard as when I tried it with Java.
+I did have ChatGPT help me with finding syntax errors and some basic code, but I feel like I did most of the heavy lifting.
 9 out of 10 today.
-Now on to the final test tomorrow, so lets hope I pass that easily. * Side note - First day of summer classes at college tomorrow, so that should be interesting. *
+Feels good to finally have completed this course.
+I don't know if I will continue with the intermediate course or another course, or maybe even a side project.
+I'll see based on how much free time I have in the future what I want to do. *Side note - First day of summer classes at college tomorrow, so that should be interesting.*